-People in the neighbourhood in general trust each other in money matters
+- People in the neighbourhood in general trust each other in money matters - Most people in this neighbourhood can be trusted

 Figure 8: Perception on trust in the neighbourhood, generalised and specific trust (percent)

 Thirty-seven percent of the respondents accounted that they have one to two people from whom they can borrow money in times of need (amount enough to pay one week's expenditure).
 Fifty percent can borrow money from more than three people.
 About ten percent cannot borrow money from their neighbours.
 They must the people who are not trusted by their friends and neighbours (figure not given).